-Originating institution(s) Bournemouth University Faculty responsible for the programme Faculty of Health and Social Sciences Final award(s), title(s) and credits Return to Nursing Practice (20 credits, Level 6) · Intermediate award(s), title(s) and credits N/A UCAS Programme Code(s) (where applicable and if known) N/A HECoS (Higher Education Classification of Subjects) Code and balanced or major/minor load 100279 External reference points The UK Quality Code for Higher Education; Part Chapter A1: UK and European reference points for incorporates the Frameworks for Higher Education (Qualification Frameworks) or academic standards (October 2013) - Professional, Statutory and Regulatory Body (PR Nursing and Midwifery Council (NMC) (2018) Fut nurses.
+Originating institution(s) Bournemouth University Faculty responsible for the programme Faculty of Health and Social Sciences Final award(s), title(s) and credits Return to Nursing Practice (20 credits, Level 6) Intermediate award(s), title(s) and credits N/A UCAS Programme Code(s) (where applicable and if known) N/A HECoS (Higher Education Classification of Subjects) Code and balanced or major/minor load 100279 External reference points The UK Quality Code for Higher Education; Part Chapter A1: UK and European reference points to incorporates the Frameworks for Higher Education (Qualification Frameworks) Professional, Statutory and Regulatory Body (P Nursing and Midwifery Council (NMC) (2018) Fur nurses.
 London, NMC.
-SRB) links ure nurse: Standards of proficiency for registered NMC (2018) Part 1: Standards framework for nur NMC (2018) Part 2: Standards for student superv NMC (2019) Part 3: Standards for Return to Pract NMC (2019) Return to Practice Standards The NMC standards will require exceptions to stat Assessment Regulations. vision and assessment.
-London, NMC. tice Programmes Places of delivery Bournemouth University Mode(s) of delivery CPD Language of delivery English Typical duration 1 year maximum registration period · Date of first intake September 2020 Expected start dates September, March Maximum student numbers 25 PlacementsStudents are required to secure a clinical placement for the duration of the course, in an environment that holds an NMC educational audit with nominated practice assessor and supervisors.
+SRB) links ture nurse: Standards of proficiency for registered NMC (2018) Part 1: Standards framework for nursing and midwifery education.
+London, NMC NMC (2018) Part 2: Standards for student supervision and assessment.
+London, NMC.
+NMC (2019) Part 3: Standards for Return to Practice Programmes NMC (2019) Return to Practice Standards The NMC standards will require exceptions to standard BU Entry Regulations and undergraduate Assessment Regulations.
+Places of delivery Bournemouth University Mode(s) of delivery CPD Language of delivery English Typical duration 1 year maximum registration period Date of first intake September 2020 Expected start dates September, March Maximum student numbers 25 PlacementsStudents are required to secure a clinical placement for the duration of the course, in an environment that holds an NMC educational audit with nominated practice assessor and supervisors.
 The clinical experience may be gained as part of employed work or by working as an honorary member of staff and must be for a minimum of 150 hours.
 These hours will be adjusted based upon the student need.The practice placement is designed to meet the individual needs, personal circumstances and reflect the student's field of practice, taking into account any reasonable adjustments for student with disabilities.
 The maximum hours allowed for the clinical placement on the programme is 450hrs.
 If at this point the student does not meet the competency requirements for re-registration, the student will be recorded as a failure and withdrawn from the programme.
-Partner(s) Not applicable Partnership model Not applicable Date of this Programme Specification September 2020 · Version number V6.0-0925 Approval, review or modification reference numb E192004 pers Author Anneyce Knight, Claire Nadaf
+Partner(s) Not applicable Partnership model Not applicable Date of this Programme Specification September 2020 Version number V6.0-0924 Approval, review or modification reference numbers E192004 Author Anneyce Knight, Claire Nadaf